-How eG Enterprise Monitors the IBM pSeries Server and its AIX LPARs?
+How does eG Enterprise Monitor the IBM pSeries Server and its AIX LPARs?

 To address the monitoring concerns of LPAR administrators and to quickly lead them to the root-cause of performance slowdowns experienced by LPARs, eG Enterprise provides an "agentless" IBM pSeries monitoring model.
 This model adopts an 'In-N-Out' approach to monitoring an IBM pSeries server and its AIX LPARs alone.
 This approach involves a single eG agent operating on a remote Windows/Solaris/Linux host in the environment, which performs the following tasks (see Figure 1):